HassanElshazlyEida/car-agency-microservice-backend/README.md

 - RabbitMQ Message Broker: The architecture utilizes RabbitMQ for handling event-driven communication between the microservices, ensuring reliable message delivery and processing.

 - API Collection: A Postman API collection is available for testing the endpoints, simplifying the process of validating API functionality.

+- Integrate with Sentry : Sentry provides error tracking for your Laravel application, allowing you to monitor and respond to issues in real-time.
+Follow the setup steps outlined above to integrate Sentry seamlessly into your application.